 Huge thanks to everyone involved, starting with the wonderful planning group, an object lesson in how to work collectively, with each person contributing their individual skill.
 We enjoyed it so much, we’ve decided to continue, focusing on developing work in Tower Hamlets and other parts of London.
 Please let us know if you’d like to join!

 Five days before the launch we had a successful series of workshops for 22 young people at the Brady Centre.
 Jean Stallings, Julie Begum, Leanne Sedin and Girlz United ran workshops on activism while Heather Agyepong (art and photography) and Dorian Lynskey (music) ran sessions on the arts and social action (see above)

 Finally, a note about the local stories in the exhibition at Rich Mix.
-Thanks to Bethan Rigby’s hard work researching less well known stories of community action for justice and human rights in Tower Hamlets.
+We were delighted to host stories of women from Tower Hamlets who have played a huge role in campaigning for rights and freedoms, researched and curated by Esther Freeman as part of Share UK‘s ‘In Her Footsteps’ including Minnie Lansbury, Nellie Cressall& Julie Begum.
+And thanks to Bethan Rigby’s hard work researching less well known stories of community action for justice& human rights in Tower Hamlets.
 You can now download eight of these stories, each with links to further information: http://journeytojustice.org.uk/projects/local-history/

 More news about all the events and activities we’ve run so far and their impact – coming soon!